1. An individual organism.

 The study of the biological applications of radioactive and rare stable isotopes.

-The study of the flora and fauna of oceans in relation to their marine environments.
+The study of the flora (plants) and fauna (animals) of oceans in relation to their marine environments.

 1. A reference to describe a carbon-based (organic) compound produced by a living organism or of biological importance.